Fragrance scents

 Chemistry with Your Skin: Fragrances can interact differently with each individual’s skin chemistry.
 The same perfume can smell different on different people due to variations in body temperature, pH levels, and natural oils.
 By testing the scent on your skin, you can assess how it develops and whether it complements your body’s unique chemistry.

 Evolution of Notes: Fragrances consist of top, middle and base notes that unfold over time.
-When you apply a scent to your skin, you get to experience the full evolution of the fragrance.
+When you apply a scent to your skin, you get to experience the complete evolution of the fragrance.
 The initial top notes might be enticing, but you need to see how they blend with the heart and base notes to decide if you like the overall composition.

 Allergic Reactions: Some people may have allergies or sensitivities to certain fragrance ingredients.
 By trying a scent on your skin, you can ensure it doesn’t cause any adverse reactions, such as skin irritation or headaches.